marafathussain/ML_book_easy/chapters/chapter2.md

 - Interpret results in biological context
 - Deploy models for real-world predictions

-**Remember:** In machine learning, "garbage in, garbage out" is not just a saying—it's a fundamental truth.
+**Remember:** In machine learning, "garbage in, garbage out" is not just a saying, it's a fundamental truth.
 The time you invest in proper data preparation will pay dividends in model performance and scientific validity.
 Good data preparation is not glamorous, but it's the foundation upon which all successful machine learning projects are built.

 ## 2.12 Further Reading and Resources